Cefigueredo/mutant_detector/README.md

 This project is deployed in ECS using AWS Fargate.
 The URL is: [http://magneto-detector-alb-2040400734.us-east-1.elb.amazonaws.com/docs](http://magneto-detector-alb-2040400734.us-east-1.elb.amazonaws.com/docs)

 ## Tests
-To run the tests, run `pytest` in the root directory
+To run the tests, run `pytest tests/` in the root directory

 ## Relevant considerations
 - The db is a simple json file, which is not the best option for a production environment.
 I would have used PostgreSQL and RDS but I spent my free-tier limit.